seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 Bitcode Wrapper Format
 ======================

-Bitcode files for LLVM IR may optionally be wrapped in a simple wrapper structure.
+Bitcode files for LLVM37 IR may optionally be wrapped in a simple wrapper structure.
 This structure contains a simple header that indicates the offset and size of the embedded BC file.
 This allows additional information to be stored alongside the BC file.
 The structure of this file header is: